ar37-rs/xow64-wine/README.md

 # Installation:
 [(Using xow64 on proot read the tutorial from here)](https://github.com/ar37-rs/xow64-wine/blob/main/PROOT_MODE.MD)
-# Install desktop on native termux
+# Install desktop for native termux
 [(Read for more info to setup termux xfce4-desktop)](https://github.com/ar37-rs/xfce4-termux)

 or